openedx/edx-documentation/en_us/open_edx_release_notes/source/CSMHE/migration_options.rst

-.. _Options for Migrating Your Open edX Instances:
+.. _Options for Updating Your Open edX Instances:

 ##############################################
-Options for Migrating Your Open edX Instances
+Options for Updating Your Open edX Instances
 ##############################################

+Because Open edX installations really do come in all shapes and sizes, this topic outlines different options for updating your Open edX instances to use the new database and table configuration.

 .. contents::
    :local: